midibox/mios32/apps/benchmarks/seq_scheduler/README.txt

 Required hardware:
    o MBHP_CORE_STM32 or STM32 Primer

+Optional hardware:
-   o LCD to display result
+   o a LCD to display result
+     (however, MIOS Terminal output is much more verbose!)

 ===============================================================================